ifupdown-ng/ifupdown-ng/doc/ADMIN-GUIDE.md

     gateway 203.0.113.1
 ```

-### Multi-homing
+### Multiple Addresses

-A typical scenario on servers is multi-homing, where a server
+A typical scenario on servers is where a server has multiple
-has multiple IP addresses on a single interface.
-In this case
+IP addresses on a single interface.
+In this case you simply
-you simply add additional `address` lines like this:
+add additional `address` lines like this:

 ```
 auto eth0